Bank of Commerce (Buffalo, NY)

 Article Text

-Buffalo, N. Y., Bank Fails.
-Buffalo, N. Y., Oct.
-15.-At 2 o'clock this morning the directors of the Bank of Commerce, one of the leading financial institutions in this city, announced that owing to the heavy withdrawals the bank was compelled to suspend business and place its affairs in the hands of the banking department for examination.
-Nothing can be learned as to the assets or liabilities.
+A BIG BANK BROKEN BUFFALO, N. Y., Oct.
+14.-At - 2 oclock this morning the directors of the Bank of Commerce, one of the leading financial institutions in this city, announced that owing to heavy withdrawals the bank was compelled to suspend business and place their affairs in the hands of the banking department for examination.
+Nothing can be learned as to the assets and liabilities

 Article from New-York Tribune, October 16, 1896